 Knoll House is situated in a prime spot on the Dorset coast, overlooking the stunning Studland Bay and its beautiful, long sandy beach and heathland (managed by the National Trust).
 Studland beach is less than 400 metres from Knoll House and can be accessed via the hotel’s grounds.

 My first thought on approaching the hotel was: it looks nice, rather old-fashioned.
 As we spoke to the receptionist on checking in, the true charm of the place quickly became apparent.
 It’s a family business and this permeates through everything.
 We were immediately given the lowdown on the main dining room and the Children’s Dining Room (CDR), which boasts its very own childrens’ chefs.
 As we’d arrived in time for lunch, we were going to head to the CDR straight after seeing our room.

 Our room was configured perfectly for a family of five.
 On entering, there was a bathroom to the left, a separate single bedroom for my eldest daughter straight ahead and a central double bedroom for my husband Matt and I, which then connected to a twin room (for the twins).
-The rooms were clean, comfortable and child-friendly; with kind assistance of professionals at Your Window Shoppe we replaced regular windows to those with safety catches for peace of mind.
+The rooms were clean, comfortable and child-friendly.

 Our room didn’t have a TV (many rooms do, and they are available on request for the rooms that don’t plus there is a TV lounge).
 However, we didn’t contemplate requesting one as the kids, who are big fans of the goggle box, were so entertained they never once asked to watch a single programme.
 My only criticism was that the bathroom had seen better days and could have done with a spruce up.